rakzcs/cookbook/soup/chicken gnochi soup.md

 5. **Add Chicken and Spinach:** Add frozen spinach and shredded chicken.
 6. **Cook Gnocchi:** Bring the soup to a boil and add gnocchi.
 Boil for 4-5 minutes.
 7. **Serve:** Enjoy the soup hot, ideally with breadsticks.

-This Chicken Gnocchi Soup is a delightful and easy-to-make dish, perfect for a cozy meal.